a-c-morel/a-c-morel/README.md

 I began to learn HTML, CSS at first, as a hobby (I was still a teacher at the time).
 Then, I decided to take a year without teaching to think about what I really wanted to do with it.
 And I was so happy learning to code, that I decided to take a step further and to go to a school to learn JavaScript, React and...
 I quit my job !
 Back to studies.
 For 2 years.
 And now...
 I am proud to be a wizard myself ! 🧙‍♀️✨

 - 🔭 I’m currently working on WindCharm... another weather app !
 I know, I know, there are already sooo many out there.
 But hey look !
 It will be made with Next.js and Tailwind CSS !
 How cool is that.
 I also try to contribute to open-source, please be forgiving if I make rookie mistakes.
-- 🌱 I’m currently learning eco-design, TDD, Next.js, and improving my React knowledge.
+- 🌱 I’m currently learning eco-design, clean code, TDD, Next.js, and improving my React knowledge.
 This list is a non-exhaustive list as I am a frenetic and enthusiastic learner : I honestly never stop.
 - 👯 I’m looking for a team to work with, to share and build together, with eco-design, accessibility and great performances in mind.
 Hire me !
 Won't be disappointed 😇
 - 📫 How to reach me: [adelinemorel.fr](https://adelinemorel.fr "Made with WordPress, just to try it !")